-1 Turn the card's two thumbscrews counterclockwise until they disengage from the chassis.
+- 1 Turn the card's two thumbscrews counterclockwise until they disengage from the chassis.
 Pull the card straight out using both handles.
-Do not pull on the thumbscrews when removing the module - damage may occur!
-Use the handles!

-2 Hold the replacement module by the handles and place it into the slot vertically so that the POWER LED is on the top.
+Do not pull on the thumbscrews when removing the module damage may occur!
+Use the handles! - 2 Grasp the replacement module by the handles and place it into the slot horizontally so that the POWER LED is on the left.
 The card should slide freely until it reaches the backplane connector.
 At this point, use just enough force to firmly engage the card with the mating connector.
 If the module does not slide into the connector, do not force it!
 Damage may occur.
-Remove the card and start over.

-3 Hand-tighten the thumbscrews.
+Remove the card and start over. - 3 Hand-tighten the thumbscrews.
 Do not tighten the thumbscrews with a screwdriver.

-How to Install or Replace a Controller Card
+How to Install or Replace a Control Card

-Note: When using a single Controller, the upper Controller slot is always Primary.
-Replacing the Controller Card will interrupt service if a second (Back-up Controller Card) is not installed.
+Note: When using a single Controller, the left Controller slot is always Primary.
+Replacing the Primary Controller will interrupt service without a Back-up Controller.

-1 Turn the thumbscrews counterclockwise until they disengage from the chassis.
-Pull the Controller Card straight out using both blue handles.

-2 Hold the replacement module by the handles and place it into the slot vertically so that the PGM Port is on the top.
+- 1 Turn the thumbscrews counterclockwise until they disengage from the chassis.
+Pull the Control Card straight out using both blue handles. - 2 Grasp the replacement module by the handles and place it into the slot horizontally so that the PGM Port is to the left.
 The card should slide freely until it reaches the backplane connector.
 At this point, use just enough force to firmly engage the card with the mating connector.
 If the module does not slide into the connector, do not force it!
 Damage may occur.
-Remove the card and start over.

-3 Hand-tighten the thumbscrews.
+Remove the card and start over. - 3 Hand-tighten the thumbscrews.
 Do not tighten the thumbscrews with a screwdriver.